Skip to main content

 Every artist who picks up a machine in your shop needs their own Body Art Practitioner license.
 This isn’t a one-and-done deal.
 It requires proof of bloodborne pathogen training through an OSHA-approved program.
 You’ll also need to show documentation of your training or apprenticeship in tattooing.

-Indiana doesn’t have a formal state-run apprenticeship program, but the ISDH expects evidence that you’ve been trained by a licensed practitioner.
+Indiana doesn’t have a formal state-run apprenticeship program, but the IDOH expects evidence that you’ve been trained by a licensed practitioner.
 A portfolio alone won’t cut it.
 You need documented hours and mentorship records.

 Continuing Education

 Bloodborne pathogen training must be renewed regularly.
-The ISDH follows OSHA guidelines, which means annual refresher training for anyone exposed to blood or bodily fluids.
+The IDOH follows OSHA guidelines, which means annual refresher training for anyone exposed to blood or bodily fluids.
 Keep your certificates on file at the studio.
 Inspectors will ask for them.
 Falling behind on this is one of the most common violations we see.

 Renewal Periods

 Both permits renew annually.
-The ISDH sends renewal notices, but don’t rely on them.
+The IDOH sends renewal notices, but don’t rely on them.
 Mark your calendar.
 Letting a license lapse, even by a day, means you’re technically operating illegally.
 And if an inspector shows up during that gap, you’ve got a problem.

 Indiana-Specific Regulations and Laws